Rachel Lloyd

 Rachel Elizabeth Lloyd (born 1975) is a British anti-trafficking advocate, author and the founder of Girls Educational and Mentoring Services.
-She is known for her work on the issue of commercial sexual exploitation and domestic trafficking and has been a leader in helping shift the perception of trafficked girls from criminals to victims and now to survivors and leaders.
+She is known for her work on the issue of commercial sexual exploitation and domestic trafficking and has been a leader in helping shift the perception of trafficked girls from criminals to victims, survivors, and leaders.
 She immigrated to the US in 1997 and began working to end domestic sex trafficking, primarily focusing on addressing the commercial sexual exploitation of children and young women.
-In 1998, she established the Girls Educational and Mentoring Services, which is based in Harlem, New York.
+In 1998, she established Girls Educational and Mentoring Services, which is based in Harlem, New York.

-In March 1998, Lloyd attended the first International Summit of Sexually Exploited Youth, presented by the International Centre to Combat Exploitation of Children, held in Victoria, British Columbia, Canada.
+In March 1998, Lloyd attended the first International Summit of Sexually Exploited Youth, presented by the International Centre to Combat Exploitation of Children, held in Victoria, British Columbia.
 During the summit, she assisted in drafting a declaration and call to action by governments throughout the world.
 On 22 October 2009, she presented the declaration at the United Nations, following which, it was ratified by 120 countries.

 In 2004, Lloyd was named one of the "100 Women Who Shape New York" by the New York Daily News.
 On 4 September 2006, she was recognised as a "Notable New Yorker" by WCBS-TV.
-Later that same year, she was also honoured with the Reebok International Human Rights Award.
-In 2008, she was the recipient of the Social Entrepreneurship Award from the Manhattan Institute for Policy Research, while two years later, she was named to an Ashoka Fellowship and a Prime Mover Fellowship.
+Later that same year, she was also honoured with the Reebok Human Rights Award.
+In 2008, she was the recipient of the Social Entrepreneurship Award from the Manhattan Institute for Policy Research, and two years later she was named to an Ashoka Fellowship and a Prime Mover Fellowship.
 On 12 May 2010, she was named "New Yorker of the Week" by NY1.

 Early life

 Rachel Lloyd was born in 1975, in Stalbridge, Dorset, England, where she was raised by her mother and stepfather.
 She attended private school on a scholarship to Portsmouth High School for Girls.
 While attending Portsmouth, she was on the receiving end of racial prejudice and taunting, expressed by both the school administration and members of her peer group.
 In response to the treatment she received at school and home, Lloyd left school at the age of 13.

-In an interview published in Marie Claire magazine, Lloyd stated, "I was 17 when I turned my first trick, compared with the 12-year-olds I meet today."
-When she was 17 years old, she moved to Germany, in an effort to change her life.
-In 1994, Lloyd started on the road to recovery with the help of a military family and a church on a US Air Force base in Germany.
+In an interview published in Marie Claire magazine, Lloyd stated: "I was 17 when I turned my first trick, compared with the 12-year-olds I meet today."
+When she was 17 years old, she moved to Germany.
+In 1994, Lloyd started on the road to recovery with the help of a military family and a church on a United States Air Force base in Germany.